rl1987/trickster.dev/tricksterblog/content/post/axiom-just-in-time-dynamic-infra-for-offensive-security-operations.md

 use them in unified way to easily set up an VPS for hacking.
 Furthermore, security centric Linux distros such as Kali provided a variety of tools out of the box, but lacked tooling for truly scalable bounty hunting and pentesting.
-These two problems motivated 0xtavian to create Axiom.
+These two problems motivated 0xtavian to create Axiom with pry0cc, another developer in security space.

 Let us install Axiom into VPS instance running one of the operating systems that support the easy install: